divyag10/weatherapi/src/README.md

 The entry point for the project is the main.py where app() has been initialized.

+To run the app:
+uvicorn main:app --reload
+Application would start running on http://localhost:8000

 Weather Recommendation:
 The route for getting weather, outfit and activity summary is /weather/{city}, get_weather_city() is called for this route which is defined in weatherapis.py.